ggg7676/Note-Manager/README.md

 Supported commands:

 notes add 'Title' 'Content' -  adds a new note with specified title and content, and a unique id that increments automatically.
-Ex.: notes add "Update schedule" "Add Meeting at 3PM"
+Ex.: notes add "Update schedule" "Add meeting at 3PM"

 notes list - shows all the notes currently stored in the database